 Possibly our favorite way to enjoy pecans is straight from the bag.
 Pecans, especially our pecans, straight from the bag can be enjoyed without any added flavoring or sweeteners.
-They carry their own unique, delicious flavor that simply doesn’t need anything else to be delicious.
+Of course, we also offer some flavor varieties to satisfy your sweet or salty craving!
+Pecans naturally carry their own unique, delicious flavor that simply doesn’t need anything else to be delicious.
 In this form, their health benefits shine.
 They make incredible snacks for you and your kids.

 Diced or Chopped Up